pip-services/pip-services-docs/content/en/golang/commons/commands/_index.md

 #### [Command](command)
 Concrete implementation of [ICommand](icommand) interface.
-Command allows to call a method or function using Command pattern.
+Command allows to call a method or function using the Command pattern.

 #### [Event](event)
 Concrete implementation of [IEvent](ievent) interface.